-Key Issue Why is it Critical to Address this Issue?
-District residents depend on fossil fuels to heat their homes and Generally speaking, we are still dependent on fossil fuels for the heating of our buildings. businesses.
-Heating buildings accounts for approximately 40% of the District's total GHG emissions.
-Funding is currently available at the federal and provincial levels to help address fossil fuel dependence and fuel switching.
-Municipal top-up funding would help to further incentivize fuel switching.
-Without changes in this area, the District will not meet its GHG targets.
-District residents predominantly use passenger vehicles fueled by fossil Transportation accounts for 52% of the District's total GHG emissions (Integral Group LLC, 2019). fuels to get around.
-Of the District's transportation related emissions, approximately 96% comes from passenger vehicles and 4% from commercial vehicles (Integral Group LLC, 2019).
-In 2017, 80% of trips were made by passenger vehicles (TransLink, 2019).
-Passenger vehicle dependence is, in part, due to land use and density in the District as well as a lack of transit and active transportation options.
-Funding is currently available at the federal and provincial levels to help address fossil fuel dependence and fuel switching.
-Funding is also currently available to build public transportation infrastructure and to advance active transportation options.
-Without changes in this area, the District will not meet its GHG targets.
-Extreme weather The District is currently experiencing challenges related to extreme weather and anticipates these impacts to amplify in the future with climate change.
+District residents depend on fossil fuels to heat their homes and businesses.

+- Generally speaking, we are still dependent on fossil fuels for the heating of our buildings. - Heating buildings accounts for approximately 40% of the District's total GHG emissions. - Funding is currently available at the federal and provincial levels to help address fossil fuel dependence and fuel switching.
+Municipal top-up funding would help to further incentivize fuel switching. - Without changes in this area, the District will not meet its GHG targets.

+District residents predominantly use passenger vehicles fueled by fossil fuels to get around.

+- Transportation accounts for 52% of the District's total GHG emissions (Integral Group LLC, 2019). - Of the District's transportation related emissions, approximately 96% comes from passenger vehicles and 4% from commercial vehicles (Integral Group LLC, 2019). - In 2017, 80% of trips were made by passenger vehicles (TransLink, 2019). - Passenger vehicle dependence is, in part, due to land use and density in the District as well as a lack of transit and active transportation options. - Funding is currently available at the federal and provincial levels to help address fossil fuel dependence and fuel switching.
+Funding is also currently available to build public transportation infrastructure and to advance active transportation options. - Without changes in this area, the District will not meet its GHG targets.